-Should you have a query that relates to a court case you should contact the relevant court office.
+Should your query relate to a court case you should contact the relevant court office.
 A comprehensive list of Court Offices nationwide can be found here.

 We want to hear your feedback – good or bad – to help us ensure we are delivering a quality service to our users.